Contribution guide

 It provides:

-• Detection of architectures, platforms (operating systems), and CI systems
+• Detection of architectures, platforms (operating systems), shells, terminals, CI systems, and agents

 • Grouping of platforms into families (e.g., LINUX, BSD, UNIX)